 What is a search engine?

-Search engines find the results in their database, sort them and make an ordered list of these results based on the search algorithm.
-This list is generally called the search engine results page (SERP).
+It looks for the results in its own database, sorts them and makes an ordered list of these results using unique search algorithms.
+This list is called a search engine results page (SERP).

 How search engines work

-Your website has to be indexed in order to be displayed in the search engine results page.
-Keep in mind that indexing is a constant process.
-Crawlers come back to each website to detect new data.
+Your website has to be indexed in order to be displayed on the search engine results page.
+Keep in mind that both crawling and indexing are continuous processes that take place over and over again to keep the database fresh.

 What is a search engine algorithm?